 Rauner opposes bill allowing taxpayer-funded abortions

-In this Nov.
-15, 2011, file photo, Illinois state Rep. Sara Feigenholtz, D-Chicago, poses in Springfield, Ill.
-Republican Gov. Bruce Rauner is opposing legislation sponsored by Feigenholtz that would allow the state to cover abortions for its employees and Medicaid recipients.
+Republican Gov. Bruce Rauner is opposing legislation that would allow the state to cover abortions for its employees and Medicaid recipients.
+Eleni Demertzis is Rauner's spokeswoman.

 Comments